griptape-ai/griptape-docs/docs/griptape-framework/index.md

                              Input: Load https://www.griptape.ai, summarize it, and store it in griptape.txt [09/08/23 10:02:44] INFO     Subtask 42fd56ba100e45688401c5ce32b79a33
                              Thought: To complete this task, I need to first load the webpage using the WebScraper tool's get_content activity.
-Then, I will summarize the content using the ToolMemory tool's summarize activity.
+Then, I will summarize the content using the TaskMemory tool's summarize activity.
 Finally, I will store the summarized content in a file named griptape.txt using the FileManager tool's save_file_to_disk activity.

                              Action: {"name": "WebScraper", "path": "get_content", "input": {"values": {"url":
                              "https://www.griptape.ai"}}}
 [09/08/23 10:02:45] INFO     Subtask 42fd56ba100e45688401c5ce32b79a33
-                             Response: Output of "WebScraper.get_content" was stored in memory with memory_name "ToolMemory" and artifact_namespace "39ca67bbe26b4e1584193b87ed82170d" [09/08/23 10:02:53] INFO     Subtask 8023e3d257274df29065b22e736faca8
+                             Response: Output of "WebScraper.get_content" was stored in memory with memory_name "TaskMemory" and artifact_namespace "39ca67bbe26b4e1584193b87ed82170d" [09/08/23 10:02:53] INFO     Subtask 8023e3d257274df29065b22e736faca8
-                             Thought: Now that the webpage content is stored in memory, I can use the ToolMemory tool's summarize activity to summarize the content.
+                             Thought: Now that the webpage content is stored in memory, I can use the TaskMemory tool's summarize activity to summarize the content.
-                             Action: {"name": "ToolMemoryClient", "path": "summarize", "input": {"values": {"memory_name": "ToolMemory", "artifact_namespace": "39ca67bbe26b4e1584193b87ed82170d"}}}
+                             Action: {"name": "TaskMemoryClient", "path": "summarize", "input": {"values": {"memory_name": "TaskMemory", "artifact_namespace": "39ca67bbe26b4e1584193b87ed82170d"}}}
 [09/08/23 10:02:57] INFO     Subtask 8023e3d257274df29065b22e736faca8
                              Response: Griptape is an open source framework that allows developers to build and deploy AI applications using large language models (LLMs).
 It provides the ability to create conversational and event-driven apps that